drkmark/dns4.cc/README.md

 # dns4.cc
-proudly presents independent network of public dnssec capable non-blocking non-logging and non-filtered anonymized DNScrypt servers and anonymization relays, more about project at "TBD".
+operates independent network of 9 DNSCrypt servers to keep your browsing safe and secure.

-we operate 9 DNSCrypt servers spread around the globe to keep your browsing safe and secure.
+all our servers are **public, dnssec capable, non-blocking, non-logging and non-filtered with anonymization support**.

 our servers are located on the northern hemisphere and are available to all